places in jamaica named after our national heroes?

 I recognize that you are from home (Jamaica) as well - great!

-2) Edna Manley's statue of the Rt.
+- Edna Manley's statue of the Rt.
 Excellent Paul Bogle stands in front of the Morant Bay Courthouse in St. Thomas.
-He was born in the parish of St. Thomas and his picture appears on the ten-cent coin.
+He was born in the parish of St. Thomas and his picture appears on the ten-cent coin."

-4) Norman Manley International Airport and the Law School at the U.W.I are named after the Rt.
-Excellent Norman Manley.
+- Manley Boulevard in Negril was named after the Rt.
+Excellent Norman Washington Manley, Jamaica's first premiere who played a crucial role in the foundation of Jamaica's political framework.
 He was born in the parish of Manchester and his picture appears on the five-dollar coin.
-He is buried at National Heroes Park.

-5) Bustamante Highway and Port Bustamante are named after the Rt.
-Excellent Sir William Alexander Bustamante.
-He was born in the parish of Hanover and his picture appears on the one-dollar ($1) coin.
-He is buried at National Heroes Park.
+- Bustamante Hospital for Children in Kingston honors the Rt.
+Excellent Sir William Alexander Bustamante, the first prime minister of Jamaica.
+He was born in the parish of Hanover and his picture appears on the one-dollar coin.

 New!
 See 13 institutions and places named after Sir Alexander Bustamante here.